ML4ML: Automated Invariance Testing for Machine Learning Models: Abstract

 \section{Abstract}

-In machine learning workflows, determining invariance qualities of a model is a common testing procedure.
-In this paper, we propose an automatic testing framework that is applicable to a variety of invariance qualities.
-We draw an analogy between invariance testing and medical image analysis and propose to use variance matrices as ``imagery'' testing data.
-This enables us to employ machine learning techniques for analysing such ``imagery'' testing data automatically, hence facilitating ML4ML (machine learning for machine learning).
-We demonstrate the effectiveness and feasibility of the proposed framework by developing ML4ML models (assessors) for determining rotation-, brightness-, and size-variances of a collection of neural networks.
+In machine learning (ML) workflows, determining the invariance qualities of an ML model is a common testing procedure.
+Traditionally, invariance qualities are evaluated using simple formula-based scores, e.g., accuracy.
+In this paper, we show that testing the invariance qualities of ML models may result in complex visual patterns that cannot be classified using simple formulas.
+In order to test ML models by analyzing such visual patterns automatically using other ML models, we propose a systematic framework that is applicable to a variety of invariance qualities.
+We demonstrate the effectiveness and feasibility of the framework by developing ML4ML models (assessors) for determining rotation-, brightness-, and size-variances of a collection of neural networks.
 Our testing results show that the trained ML4ML assessors can perform such analytical tasks with sufficient accuracy.

-\section{1.
-Introduction}
+\section{Introduction}

 In many applications, it is desirable for machine-learned models to be invariant in relation to the variation of some aspects of input data.
-Especially in the field of computer vision, much effort has been made to improve rotation invariance, e.g., \cite{rotationinvariance1} and \cite{rotationinvariance2}, brightness invariance, e.g., \cite{tuncc2009illumination}, size invariance, e.g., \cite{sizeinvariance1} and \cite{sizeinvariance2}, and other types of invariance, e.g., \cite{spatialinvariance1} and \cite{sizeinvariance2}.
-Given a machine-learned model, determining whether the model is $\mathcal{T}$-invariant, where $\mathcal{T}$ is a type of invariance property such as rotation, can be a data-intensive and time-consuming process, which typically leads to inconsistent judgement.
+Especially in the field of computer vision, much effort has been made to improve rotation invariance, brightness invariance, size invariance, and other types of invariance, e.g., \cite{spatialinvariance1}.
+Given a machine-learned model, manually determining whether the model is $\mathcal{T}$-invariant, where $\mathcal{T}$ is a type of invariance property such as rotation, can be a data-intensive and time-consuming process, which typically leads to inconsistent judgement.
 Hence, it is highly desirable to standardize and automate such processes.

-Invariance testing is commonly referred to as a type of robustness testing.
-Broadly it falls into the area of model testing in machine learning \cite{mltestsurvey}.
-In recent years, Odena et al. (\citeyear{tensorfuzz}) and Xie et al. (\citeyear{deephunter}) developed automatic frameworks to find transformed images that either cause numerical issues or wrong predictions.
-Similarly, recent research on robustness testing mostly focuses on generating gradient-based adversarial attacks \cite{advattack}.
-Nevertheless, machine learning algorithms are already widely known for not being able to achieve 100\% accuracy.
-While adversarial analysis focuses on individual ``bugs", invariance testing provides complementary assessment for broader ``health conditions".